RowanOmar/3D-Cubeecrafts-webgl/README.md

 # 3D model of cubeecrafts
-It was developed using WebGl, JavaScript and Html.

-# Description
-It a 3D model of avengers cubeecrafts, cubeecrafts can move,talk and fly.
-It allows you to move camera's view.
+It a simple 3D model of avengers cubeecrafts developed using WebGl, JavaScript and Html.
+It allows users to move and change camera's view and it also supports some sound effects.